 - Scholarship of Teaching.

 Does the author connect the project to a larger conversation in the scholarship of teaching and learning in theology and religion, or the scholarship of teaching generally?
-Are there articles in TTR or another publication with which the author should be in conversation?
+Are there articles in the Wabash journal or another publication with which the author should be in conversation?
 Does the article contribute useful ideas, interpretations, or conclusions that extend a previous conversation in the field or potentially initiate a new conversation?
 Does the article contribute significantly to the discourse about teaching and learning in theology and religion in higher education?

 It would also be helpful if you suggested 3 or 4 key words or short phrases that in your opinion this article is really about.